shadowcrawlerframework/shadowcrawler/SECURITY.md

 - Provide a timeline for the fix when possible.
 - Credit you in the release notes unless you prefer to remain anonymous.

+---

+## Session Files and Authentication Data

+ShadowCrawler supports **persistent authentication**, which stores session data (cookies, tokens, or login state) locally on the user's machine.

+To ensure security:

+- Session files are **never uploaded**, **never transmitted**, and **never shared** by ShadowCrawler.
+- These files remain entirely under the user’s control and are stored in the local filesystem.
+- Users are responsible for protecting their own environment, including:
+  - File permissions
+  - Operating system security
+  - Disk encryption
+  - Avoiding sharing session files with others

+ShadowCrawler **cannot** prevent misuse of session files if a user’s machine is compromised or if the files are shared intentionally or accidentally.

+**The security of local session data is the responsibility of the user.**

+---

 ## Responsible Use
 ShadowCrawler must not be used for:

-- Illegal activities.
+- Illegal activities
-- Unauthorized access to systems.
+- Unauthorized access to systems
-- Harassment, abuse, or targeted harm.
+- Harassment, abuse, or targeted harm
-- Violations of terms of service of any website.
+- Violations of terms of service of any website

-Users are responsible for ensuring their use complies with local laws and ethical standards.
+Users are responsible for ensuring their use complies with local laws, ethical standards, and platform policies.

+---

 ## Disclosure Policy
 We follow a responsible disclosure model:

-- Vulnerabilities are fixed privately.
+- Vulnerabilities are fixed privately
-- A patch is released.
+- A patch is released
-- A public advisory is published afterward.
+- A public advisory is published afterward

+---

+## Disclaimer
+ShadowCrawler provides tools for automation and crawling, but **cannot control how users store, secure, or manage their own authentication data**.

+By using this software, users agree that:

+- They are responsible for securing their environment
+- They understand the risks of storing session data locally
+- They will not hold the maintainers liable for misuse, leaks, or compromise of data stored on their own systems